DavidUdell/sparse_circuit_discovery/README.markdown

    feature can have.
 I.e., when it equals `NUM_SEQUENCES_INTERPED`, you're saying that any feature that fired at every sequence should be interpreted over all of those sequences.
-For computational reasons, we basically want to set `NUM_SEQUENCES_INTERPRETED` as high as we can, and then set this value relatively low, so that our interpretability calculations are tractable.
+For computational reasons, we basically want to set `NUM_SEQUENCES_INTERPED` as high as we can, and then set this value relatively low, so that our interpretability calculations are tractable.
 5. `DIMS_PINNED` is a dictionary of layer indices followed by a single feature index each.
 If set for the first layer, it will completely override